 Axis labels can be rotated to place all the labels within the available space constraint.

-The position of the axis can be moved to anywhere in the chart relative to its associated axis.
+The position of an axis can be moved to anywhere in the chart relative to its associated axis.

 Data points can be easily annotated with labels to help improve the readability of data.
 Readability can be further enhanced by adding markers or customizable symbols.